 Generally, at least 1 meter (3 feet) of clearance should be provided on all sides of the generator set for maintenance and service access.
+(Increase clearance by width of door if optional housing is used.)
 A raised foundation or slab of 150 mm (6 inches) or more above floor level will make servicing easier.